Care/Cleaning

 To ensure longevity, it's best to store your jewelry in a jewelry box or an enclosed area where there are no other metals (as this could scratch your item or wear down the metal and its prongs).

 For even more protection, stop by our store for a jar of jewelry cleaner!
-(Instructions for cleaning: Submere your ring into the jewelry cleaner and let it sit.
+(Instructions for cleaning: Submerge your ring into the jewelry cleaner and let it sit.
 Use the brush provided to gently clean away all dirt and debris.
-Submere the ring back into the cleaner and rinse off with cold water.)
+Submerge the ring back into the cleaner and rinse off with cold water.)